jakethekoenig/personal-site/content/blog/woe.md

 [b[Skybeast Tracker]]
 Nice [h[Giant Spider]].
 You're not going to go off casting 5 mana spells but it should get triggered once or twice in most games.
 It'll be pretty good.
 [b[Hollow Scavenger]]
-Not to be confused with [h[Hollowhedge Scavenger]].
+Not to be confused with [h[Hollowhenge Scavenger]].
 I've been ragging on 3 mana 3/2s all review but this one is actually fine.
 It's trivial to do the adventure so you'll always have the threat of activation up.
 Also I don't know why I'm bothering to point this out at this point but it celebrates on its own.
 [b[Brave the Wilds]]
 The option to make a 3/3 is just what this type of card needs.
 I think bargain is a little worse in green because it doesn't have rats.
 In some games foods aren't that relevant though.
 [b[Troublemaker Ouphe]]